A Digital Nomad Guide to Cape Town

 Inner City Ideas Cartel focuses on creating a space that enables productivity and a positive work experience.
 There are two locations, both in the CBD.
 Membership ranges from a day pass to an all-inclusive package that grants access to pools, lounge areas, bars, gyms, and so much more.
 They designed these gorgeous spaces for entrepreneurs and nomads.

-Where to Live in Cape Town?
+Best Places to Live in Cape Town

 Let’s explore what the city offers when you are a Digital Nomad in South Africa.